PingOne Advanced Identity Cloud

 The client could request an ID token instead of an access token.

-When the user authenticates, the application gets an ID token as the subject token.
+When the end user authenticates, the application gets an ID token as the subject token.
 The ID token attests to the user’s identity and authorization, but does not include scopes to access banking services.
-The user chooses to transfer money, and the application exchanges the ID token for an expanded access token with the transfer scope, which it uses to access the transfer service:
+The end user chooses to transfer money, and the application exchanges the ID token for an expanded access token with the transfer scope, which it uses to access the transfer service:

 oauth2-token-exchange-2